 Physically based rendering (PBR) is rendering in a photorealistic way by simulating the physics of real-world lighting models.
-The following sections describe the basic concepts underlying PBR and how they relate to PBR material types in Atom.
+The following sections describe how the concepts of PBR rendering are represented in Atom’s core material types.

 To do:A GitHub issue has been created for this task here.

-The fundamental materials used in Atom are based on PBR shading models.
 The PBR shading model is composed of properties that describe how a material interacts in the physical world.
 At the basic level, the PBR shading model requires the following properties: base color, metallic, roughness, and specular reflectivity.
 These properties are enough to define materials such as wood, metal, concrete, and other raw materials.
-However, materials can become much more complex with properties such as clear coating, subsurface scattering, and more.
-For example, varnished wood is made from a basic wood material type with an additional clear coating on top.
+However, materials can become much more complex with properties such as clear coat, subsurface scattering, and more.
+For example, varnished wood is made from a basic wood material type with an additional clear coat layer on top.

 The following list of properties are used to define PBR materials in Atom.
 An overview of which properties are included in which material type is shown in the Properties in PBR Material Types table.